 Now we come to a point in our look at Cowboy Bebop that I usually wouldn’t talk about, but here I must: the choice of audio track used when watching this series.
 While I firmly believe everyone should experience media in the manner that is their preference, I have to recommend listening to the English dub of this series.
 While there are frequent complaints levied against English dubs of anime, this is possibly the best dub job ever done.
 The casting of Steve Blum as Spike Spiegel, Beau Billingslea as Jet Black, Wendee Lee as Faye Valentine, and Melissa Fahn as Edward are some of the best casting choices in television history.
 The tone, timing, and delivery of every line are pure art.

-As the name of the series and our protagonists’ vessel hint at, music is a critical component of the Cowboy Bebop anime.
+As the name of the series and our protagonists’ vessel hint at, music is a critical component of the Cowboy Bebop anime and comes from composer Yoko Kanno.
 Throughout every episode, music is used far more prominently than in most tv shows.
 From the opening credits playing out to wild beats of “Tank!” to the melodic closing sounds of “The Real Folk Blues,” every episode brings with it a unique sound.
 And even though most of the show’s music falls in the range of jazz and blues, some episodes go as far afield as heavy metal—a sound for every story.

 The final area that this series excels in is its visual presentation.
 For an over 20-year-old anime, the show has lost little of its luster.
 The tense space fight and fluid combat animation look nearly as smooth now as they did then.
 It’s like a Jurassic Park of anime.
 Sure, the new stuff looks prettier, but you’ll never complain about having to look at this either.